simonesilvestroni/m2m-website/_pages/ethics.md

 ## Design

-I fully subscribe to the _brutalist design manifesto_ by David Bryant Copeland.
+I subscribe to the _brutalist design manifesto_ by David Bryant Copeland.

 > A website is for a visitor, using a browser, running on a computer to read, watch, listen, or perhaps to interact.
 A website that embraces Brutalist Web Design is raw in its focus on content, and prioritization of the website visitor.<cite>—&nbsp;[Brutalist Web Design](https://brutalist-web.design/)</cite>